chanux/blog/content/post/automate-static-site-publishing-on-gcp.md

 domain in [Webmaster
 Central](https://www.google.com/webmasters/verification/home).
 This allows
 creating the GCS bucket with Terraform.
-Also, enable following APIs in GCP for smooth terraform execution.
+Also, enable following APIs in GCP for smooth Terraform execution.

 - [Cloud Source Repositories API](https://console.developers.google.com/apis/api/sourcerepo.googleapis.com/overview)
 - [Cloud Build API](https://console.developers.google.com/apis/api/cloudbuild.googleapis.com/overview)

-Now run the rest of terraform which will create the GCS bucket to store site content, Google Source Repository to store source and the build trigger to build the site when we push to the source repo.
+Now run the rest of Terraform which will create the GCS bucket to store site content, Google Source Repository to store source and the build trigger to build the site when we push to the source repo.